Japanese withholding tax and tax return for foreign directors of foreign-affiliated companies.

 The scope of domestic source income, when Japanese subsidiary pays

-The salary income of Mr. A paid by Japan subsidiary would be subject to taxation in Japan because both the portion based on domestic service and the portion based on overseas service are considered non-foreign source income.
+The salaries income paid by Japanese subsidiary for both the domestic service and overseas service are non-foreign source income.

 Non-permanent resident > Japanese subsidiary pays>Tax return